 Signature

-Finally, the signature of the directors and shareholders are required on the form.
+Finally, the signatures of the directors and shareholders are required on the form.
 You can have more than one share and director.
-All your initial directors must submit their official signature while filing the corporation in New York.
+All your initial directors must submit their official signatures while filing the corporation in New York.
 Get their signatures to file the Certificate of Incorporation.

 Step 2: Submit the Certificate of Incorporation in New York